Engine fuel supply was cut just before Air India jet crash, preliminary report says

 Shortly after, the switches were reversed back to where they should have been, and the engines were in the process of powering back up when the crash happened.

-On the 787, the fuel cutoff switches are located between the two pilots’ seats immediately behind the planes throttle levers.
+On the 787, the fuel cutoff switches are between the two pilots’ seats, immediately behind the plane’s throttle levers.
 They are protected on the sides by a metal bar and have a locking mechanism designed to prevent accidental cutoff.

 “When fuel control switches are moved from CUTOFF to RUN while the aircraft is inflight, each engines full authority dual engine control automatically manages a relight and thrust recovery sequence of ignition and fuel introduction,” the report states.